raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 ### Setup Tor for LND

 Two important points:
-* LND needs **Tor0.3.3.6 or newer**.
+* LND needs Tor version 0.3.3.6 or newer.
 If you followed this tutorial to install Tor this shouldn't be an issue.
 * In case you have been running a node on clearnet before, it is recommended to close all Lightning channels and start a brand new node on Tor.
 Your existing public key is already associated with your real IP address and known to your peers, so with this data you're pretty easy to deanonymize.

 Ok, let's get to work.